BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/Developing.md

   # - protocol: "TCP" can expose multiple ports
   #   port: 443
   #   targetPort: 443
+  # NOTE: it is not uncommon for the targetPort and port to be the same
   type: LoadBalancer # ClusterIP - interal exposing, NodePort are other options, LoadBalancer gets you an address reachable from outside and automatic traffic redistribution
 ```

+- `NodePort` - access a Node from the outside world - the cons are that it does not maintain steady IP addresses across Nodes. `LoadBalancer` does.
+- `LoadBalancer` is the type for exposing a pod to the outside world (the internet)
+- `ClusterIP` is for internal pod communication and will automatically load balance and redirect traffic between the pods.

 - now run `kubectl apply -f service.yaml`